Automatically create a case from an email

 Activate or deactivate a case creation rule

 Cases are created automatically only when the case creation rule is active.
 To activate a rule, open it, and on the command bar, select Activate.

 Once the rule is active, you can’t change it.
-To change a rule, first open the rule and on the command bar, and select Deactivate.
+To change a rule, open the rule and on the command bar, select Deactivate.
 You can then edit the rule.

 Manage automatic case creation from a queue form